UMAprotocol/UMIPs/UMIPs/Add uTVL_KPI_UMA  as a Price Identifier.md

 4. **Result processing**

-    - Divide TVL by 10^9 and apply the food and ceiling price rounding.
+    - Divide TVL by 10^9 and apply the floor and ceiling price rounding.

 <br>